-My Streets has provided guided tours of the Streets of Drogheda since 2014 with twenty eight souls participating on the programme to date.
+My Streets has provided unique guided tours since 2014 with fifty one souls participating on the programme to date.

 My Streets was born when Alan Costello of Drogheda Civic Trust discovered a project being run in the town of Canterbury, England which enabled people experiencing homelessness to become tour guides of 'their' streets.
 Struck by the simple power of the idea, and the similarities between the two towns, Alan approached a receptive Drogheda Homeless Aid who assessed interest amongst current and resettled clients of the charity in the interesting new enterprise.